samarthhgowdaa/samarthhgowdaa.github.io/_tabs/about.md

 order: 4
 ---

 Hey, I’m **Samarth Gowda**.
 I’m an **Electrical and Electronics Engineering student**, but honestly, I’ve always been more into figuring stuff out than just reading textbooks.
 Ever since I was a kid, I tore apart gadgets just to see how they worked.
-That curiosity never went away—it just grew bigger, crazier and… well, messier.
+That curiosity never went away, it just grew bigger, crazier and… well, messier.
 And trust me, *a lot messier*.

 These days, my world is a mix of **Arduino, C, juggling through different linux distros (I don't use Arch), Python, VHDL, KiCad, SBCs and sometimes Blender & animation**.
 One day I’m debugging code for a microcontroller, the next I’m designing a PCB, and the day after I’m rendering something in 3D just because I can.
 Sometimes I feel like I’m juggling ten different worlds at once, but honestly, that chaos is what makes it fun (stress included, of course).